 Randy brings experience in business management to the GWCHF board, having held many leadership positions in the manufacturing industry.

 Employed by the ORBIS Corporation for 32 years, he held leadership positions including Marketing Manager, Venture Manager, General Manager and VP of Business Development including Acquisitions.
-Randy has served on the Watertown Regional Medical Center Board for 13 years where he served as Chairman and as a member of the Finance Committee.
-He also serves on the Educational Foundation of Watertown, Inc. board as President.
-He is also the Finance Chairman for Christ United Methodist Church.
+Randy has served on the Watertown Regional Medical Center Board for 22 years where he served as Chairman and as a member of the Finance Committee.
+He also serves on the Educational Foundation of Watertown, Inc. board as Vice President and is Chairman and Finance Chairman for Wisconsin United Methodist Church.
 Randy obtained his bachelor's degree from Wartburg College with an emphasis in Business Administration/Economics.
 He furthered his education with an MBA from the Wharton Graduate School of Business of the University of Pennsylvania with an emphasis in marketing.

 Orlando's passion for helping others grow, and his strong commitment to advocacy, spurred his interest in the work of the Greater Watertown Community Health Foundation.

-He has lived in the Watertown, Wisconsin area for almost two decades and found ways to give back to youth, including his current role as a WIAA Basketball Official and previous licensure as a substitute Teacher.
+He has lived in the Watertown, Wisconsin area for two decades and found ways to give back to youth, including his current role as a WIAA Basketball Official, Watertown Youth Basketball coach, and previous licensure as a substitute Teacher.

 As a lifelong learner and first generation college graduate, Orlando values the positive impact of education.
 He holds a Master's Degree in Human Resources from the University of Wisconsin - Whitewater, along with Bachelor's and Associate’s degrees.

-His career experience in plant management, training, and human resources bring valuable perspective to the Board, including expertise in process-management, project management, and data analysis.
-Orlando works as a Senior Human Resources professional at Palermo's in Jefferson, Wisconsin.
+Orlando is a Human Resource Manager at MetalTek in Watertown.
+His career experience in human resources, plant management, and training bring valuable perspective to the Board, in addition to his expertise in process-management, project management, and data analysis.

 Retired as a Family Physician after forty years, Dr. Grajewski’s personal and professional life in Watertown continues to support improving health for all in the hospital, office and the larger local community.

-Dr. Grajewski has worked with Community Health Assessments and their implementation for many years, since inception.
+Dr. Grajewski has worked with Community Health Assessments and their implementation since inception.
 As Medical Director of the Watertown Network, and prior Chief of Staff at Watertown Regional Medical Center, he facilitated quality improvement.
 He is a volunteer physician at Rock River Community Clinic.

-Dr. Grajewski’s BS and MD are from the University of Wisconsin - Madison, coming after a residency in Kansas City, MO.
+Dr. Grajewski’s BS and MD are from the University of Wisconsin - Madison, then residency in Kansas City, MO.
 He has practiced in the ICU, OB, ER, surgery, nursing homes, but mostly in office-based practice, owning his practice for many years.

-Involved with running and bicycling, Dr. Grajewski supports the Interurban Trail, and is a Trustee at St. Thérèse of Lisieux Parish.
+Involved with running and bicycling, Dr. Grajewski supports the Interurban Trail.
+He is a Trustee at St. Thérèse of Lisieux Parish.
 His four daughters grew up in the community and he lives in Watertown with his wife, Monica.

 Barb has always had a passion for working with children, founding a soccer program and youth center in Waterloo 30 years ago.
 She has served on the Waterloo Plan Commission for nine years, was a founding member of the Waterloo “2000 and Beyond” committee, and served on several school board sub-committees.